urlicht/TotalVariationImageFiltering.jl/docs/src/rof-solver.md

 - `IsotropicTV`: `TV(u) = \sum_i \sqrt{\sum_d (\nabla_d u_i)^2}`
 - `AnisotropicTV`: `TV(u) = \sum_i \sum_d |\nabla_d u_i|`

-In this package, ROF is implemented for `L2Fidelity` only.
+In this package, ROF is implemented for `L2Fidelity` only, and only for unconstrained problems (`constraint = NoConstraint()`).

+For non-negativity or box constraints, use `PDHGConfig`.

 ## Dual-Projection Iteration (Chambolle)